UConn Center for Career Development

 Workforce Recruitment Program (WRP)

 The Workforce Recruitment Program (WRP) is a recruitment and referral program that connects federal and private sector employers nationwide with highly motivated college students and recent graduates with disabilities who are eager to prove their abilities in the workplace through summer or permanent jobs.
 Annually, trained WRP recruiters from federal agencies conduct personal interviews with interested candidates on college and university campuses across the country.
 Candidates represent all majors, and range from college freshmen to graduate students and law students.
 Information from these candidate interviews is compiled in a searchable database that is available through this website to federal Human Resources Specialists, Equal Employment Opportunity Specialists, and other hiring officials in federal agencies.
-The WRP is accepting applications between 8/27/18 and 10/15/18.
+The WRP is not currently accepting applications.
+Student registration for fall 2019 will begin between 8/26/19.
+Check back for more information once available.

-For more information, please see the UConn Workforce Recruitment Day Information.pdf, or contact Lisa Famularo, Career Consultant, at Monique.Cooper@uconn.edu or 860-486-3013 or Katie Halbruner, Disability Service Professional, at Katie.Halbruner@uconn.edu or 860-486-2020.
+For more information, please see the UConn Workforce Recruitment Day Information.pdf, or contact Monique Cooper, Career Consultant, at Monique.Cooper@uconn.edu or 860-486-3013 or Katie Halbruner, Disability Service Professional, at Katie.Halbruner@uconn.edu or 860-486-2020.

 Disability Career Resources